 Dr. Biology: Right.
 And Lisa, you're doing jumping spiders?

 Dr. Biology: OK.
 And both of you, I have a list of questions.
 But there's one question I've been wanting to ask Lisa for a long time.

 Dr. Biology: Well, actually multiple questions, I suppose.
 One is, how high do jumping spiders jump?
-And when I say that, put it in relationship to a human.
+And when I say that, put it in relation to a human.

 Lisa: Well, I'd probably have to do some math to figure it out.
 A lot of jumping spiders are just a few millimeters long, definitely less than a centimeter and they can easily jump probably 15 centimeters.